-Information returned from a query may be accessed and displayed using common browser technology and/or feed readers, and as such, is susceptible to the same variety attacks to which browsers are susceptible (e.g., trojans, viruses, scripting attacks, et cetera).
-Clinical Information Sources making information available to consumers through these applications should provide information about the security risks associated with accessing the information.
+Information returned from a knowledge request may be accessed and displayed using common browser technology and/or feed readers, and as such, is susceptible to the same variety attacks to which browsers are susceptible (e.g., trojans, viruses, scripting attacks, et cetera).
+Clinical Knowledge Requestors making information available to consumers through these applications should provide information about the security risks associated with accessing the information.

 X.7 RCK Cross Profile Considerations

-The Retrieve Clinical Knowledge profile can be used to assist patients or providers in interpreting information found in clinical documents which are exchanged using templates described in the PCC Technical Framework.
-For example, it could retrieve appropriate patient education and follow-up instructions during creation of a discharge summary, history and physical examination.
-It could also be used by a PHR to assist a patient in understanding the content of information send using the XPHR profile, or provide more details about lab results reported using the Antepartum Laboratory Profile.
+The Retrieve Clinical Knowledge profile can be used to assist patients or clinicians in interpreting information found in clinical documents which are exchanged using templates described in the PCC Technical Framework.
+For example, it could retrieve appropriate patient education and follow-up instructions during creation of a discharge summary or history and physical examination.
+It could also be used by a PHR to assist a patient in understanding the content of information exchanged using the Exchange of Personal Health Records (XPHR) profile, or provide more details about lab results reported using the Antepartum Laboratory Profile (APL).

-It might also be used to help educate those responsible for completing data capture forms used with the RFD profile.
+This profile might also be used to help educate those responsible for completing data capture forms used with the Request Form for Data Capture (RFD) profile.

 Appendices